ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

 then you can use `module spider` to find out which dependencies you need to load to make the module available.

-For example, the module `cray-netcdf-hdf5parallel` is onstalled on ARCHER2 but it will not be found by `module avail`:
+For example, the module `cray-netcdf-hdf5parallel` is installed on ARCHER2 but it will not be found by `module avail`:

 ```